IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 1. Compile the SDK.
 Build the application.
 {: android}

-### Handling Push Notifications in iOS
+## Handling Push Notifications in iOS
-{: #handling_push_notifications_in_ios }
+{: #handling_push_notifications_in_ios}
 {: ios}

-{{ site.data.keyword.mobilefirst_notm }}-provided Notifications API can be used in order to register &amp; unregister devices, and subscribe &amp; unsubscribe to tags.
+{{site.data.keyword.mobilefirst_notm}}-provided Notifications API can be used in order to register &amp; unregister devices, and subscribe &amp; unsubscribe to tags.
 In this tutorial, you will learn how to handle push notification in iOS applications using Swift.
 {: shortdesc}
 {: ios}